Til Barsip: Til Barsip and Carchemish

 After Til Barsip was occupied by Shalmaneser III, the important nearby city of Karkamish (Carchemish), only 20 km upstream the Euphrates river, remained under the rule of local kings of the House of Suhi.
 The Assyrian sources appear mostly silent about Karkamish until the mid-8th century BC.
 The only exception was a brief mention by Samši-Adad V (824–811 BC).
 The Assyrians may have left Karkamish alone either because of its strength, or because they profited from the extensive trade that the city conducted with many locations.

 Probably around 848 BC, the change of dynasty at Carchemish took place, and the House of Astiruwa started to rule.
 Carchemish was finally conquered by Sargon II in 717 BC.

 Archaeology

-The tell was first examined by David George Hogarth, who proposed the identification as Til Barsip.
+The tell was first excavated and examined by David George Hogarth, who proposed the identification as Til Barsip.
+Other than this research Hogarth was less interested with Tell Ahmar and Til Barsib and his only other discussion of the site is in a paper written in 1909 where it is only mentioned in name alone.

-The site was visited in 1909 by Gertrude Lowthian Bell who also took squeezes from some of the inscriptions there.
+The site was visited in 1909 by Gertrude Lowthian Bell who wrote about the town and also took photographs squeezes from some of the inscriptions and other finds there.